Having a Baby After Age 35: How Aging Affects Fertility and Pregnancy

 Complications: Diseases or conditions that happen as a result of another disease or condition.
 An example is pneumonia that occurs as a result of the flu.
 A complication also can occur as a result of a condition, such as pregnancy.
 An example of a pregnancy complication is preterm labor.

 Diagnostic Tests: Tests that look for a disease or cause of a disease.

-Down Syndrome: A genetic disorder that causes abnormal features of the face and body, medical problems such as heart defects, and intellectual disability.
+Down Syndrome (Trisomy 21): A genetic disorder that causes abnormal features of the face and body, medical problems such as heart defects, and mental disability.
 Most cases of Down syndrome are caused by an extra chromosome 21 (trisomy 21).
-Many children with Down syndrome live to adulthood.

 Embryos: The stage of prenatal development that starts at fertilization (joining of an egg and sperm) and lasts up to 8 weeks.

 Endometriosis: A condition in which tissue that lines the uterus is found outside of the uterus, usually on the ovaries, fallopian tubes, and other pelvic structures.